ethereum/ethereum-org-website/src/content/developers/tutorials/yellow_paper_evm/index.md

 Stack machine is the preferred architecture for virtual machines because it is easy to implement.
 This ease of implementation is especially important in the case of the EVM because it means that bugs, and security vulnerabilities, are a lot less likely.

-The memory is a *byte array*, which means every memory location is a single byte.
+The memory is a byte array, which means every memory location is a single byte.
 This means that when you write a word (which is 256 bits) to memory it covers 32 (256/8) different memory locations.
 For example, if you execute this [Yul](https://docs.soliditylang.org/en/latest/yul.html) code: